MEI Travel Banner Ad

 What is Carnival’s largest ship?

 As is the case with many major cruise lines, Carnival’s newest ships are also its largest.
-Launched in 2022, Carnival Celebration is far and away the cruise line’s most massive vessel.
-It measures 183,521 gross registered tons (GRT) and accommodating 5,374 passengers.
-Sister ship Carnival Jubilee (2023) is a close second at 182,800 GRT.
+Launched in 2022 and 2023, Carnival Celebration and Carnival Jubilee are the cruise line’s most massive vessels.
+They both measure in at 183,521 gross registered tons (GRT) and accommodate 5,362 passengers each.

-In regard to size comparison over the years, some might wonder how do Carnival cruise ships compare to the Titanic?
-While historic at the time, the Titanic measured only 46,328 GRT.
+In regard to size comparison over the years, some might wonder ‘How do Carnival cruise ships compare to the Titanic?’
+While historic at the time, the Titanic came in at only 46,328 GRT.
 That is nearly half the size of some of Carnival’s smallest ships.
 The majority of the Spirit Class ships weigh in at 88,500 GRT.

 What is Carnival’s smallest ship?